If you cannot find the answer to your question in the list below, please send us an email: email@example.com

 How can I speak to an Academic Advisor for questions about my studies?

-- Schedule an appointment (25 minutes) using the Academic Advisor Appointment Module of the College’s OMNIVOX system.
+- Scheduling an appointment (25 minutes) using the Academic Advisor Appointment Module of the College’s OMNIVOX system.
+Until the return to campus, these meetings will take place on MICROSOFT TEAMS.

 - Send your questions by MIO to Academic Advising.

 How can I speak to a Psychological or Career Counsellor?

 To request counselling services, send a MIO: General Counselling, or email: Counselling@johnabbott.qc.ca and a member of our team will evaluate the best way we can support you remotely, unless a referral to a community organization is more appropriate.
 Our Omnivox Community titled Counselling Service – Resources for Students includes a list of crisis services and helplines, as well as resources to help you practice good self-care and manage feelings of anxiety, loneliness, and boredom related to COVID-19.